Eucalyptus wandoo: Ecology

 The woodlands formed by wandoo are composed of open stands of widely spaced trees over sparse understoreys of shrubs, grasses and herbs.
-The range of plants which flower through the year provide a constant source of nectar for birds including honeyeaters as well as insects.
-The insects then provide a source of food for other birds including the golden whistler, western yellow robin and Rufous treecreeper.
+The range of plants which flower through the year provide a constant source of nectar for birds, including honeyeaters, as well as insects.
+The insects then provide a source of food for other birds including the golden whistler, western yellow robin and rufous treecreeper.

 Wandoo is vital for native wildlife with various animal species using tree hollows and shed branches as habitat.
 The flowers are a good source of nectar for birds and insects.
-The bark and foliage of the tree is home to an abundance of spiders and insects including; native cockroaches, thrips, beetles and flies.
+The bark and foliage of the tree is home to an abundance of spiders and insects, including native cockroaches, thrips, beetles and flies.
 These organisms are important for pollination, seed dispersal and recycling nutrients as well as attracting insectivorous birds.

 E. wandoo acts as a host plant for the parasitic species of mistletoe Amyema miquelii.

+Hollows in live or dead trees with a diameter at breast height of over 300 mm are known nesting areas for black cockatoos, including Carnaby's black cockatoo.
+The birds use these sites, when situated in woodlands or forests, as a breeding habitat.
+Carnaby's black cockatoos are also known to use the flowers and seeds as a food source and the trees as a roosting site.

+Hollow logs of these trees found on the ground are used as habitat by echidnas through the Wheatbelt region.